inakidelamadrid/QuinielaMX-Client/README.md

 ## More Technologies
 All the UI is based on the [Bulma CSS framework](https://bulma.io/) using the [React Bulma Components](https://github.com/couds/react-bulma-compo).
 A good documentation on the components can be found at its [Storybook](https://couds.github.io/react-bulma-components/?selectedKind=Button&selectedStory=Default&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybook%2Fstories%2Fstories-panel)

+Also used axios for the HTTP API requests.
+A good cheatsheet on axios was built by [Kapeli](https://kapeli.com/cheat_sheets/Axios.docset/Contents/Resources/Documents/index).
+You can follow a tutorial on [using axios with React](https://alligator.io/react/axios-react/)

+The [check](https://fontawesome.com/icons?d=gallery&q=check-) icon is by Fontawesome.
+I followed [npm instructions](https://www.npmjs.com/package/@fortawesome/react-fontawesome#installation) to install it and use it.